-Anne Hoskins was appointed to the Maryland Public Service Commission by Governor Martin O'Malley in August 2013.
+Anne Hoskins was appointed to the Maryland Public Service Commission in September 2013.
 Her term runs through June 2016.
 Prior to serving on the Commission, Anne served as a Visiting Research Scholar at Princeton University, conducting policy research on distributed generation and lecturing on energy and environmental issues.
-For the previous 18 years, Anne worked in the areas of energy, environmental, and telecommunications policy and law through positions at the Public Service Enterprise Group, Verizon Wireless, Bell Atlantic, and as an associate in the law firm of McCarter and English.
-Earlier in her career, Anne supported the implementation of federal anti-discrimination banking regulations at the United States Office of the Comptroller of the Currency, served as a policy adviser in the New Jersey Governor's Office, and managed economic policy initiatives at a Washington, D.C.-based policy research and advocacy organization.
+For the previous 18 years, Anne served as a telecommunications lawyer and as a public policy, sustainability and public affairs leader for an electricity and gas utility.
+Earlier in her career, Anne supported the implementation of federal anti-discrimination regulations at the United States Office of the Comptroller of the Currency, served as a policy adviser in the New Jersey Governor's Office, and managed economic policy initiatives at a policy research and development organization in Washington, D.C..

-Anne earned her Juris Doctor from Harvard Law School in 1994.
-She earned a Master's degree in Public Affairs in 1986 from Princeton and a B.S. degree in Applied Economics from Cornell University in 1984.
-She is admitted to practice law in Maryland, Washington, D.C., and New Jersey and lives with her family in Baltimore City.
+Anne earned a Juris Doctor from Harvard Law School, a Master's degree in Public Affairs from Princeton, and a B.S. degree in Applied Economics from Cornell University.
+She lives with her family in Baltimore City.